-- In this release of the specification, the received URSP rule enforcement report shall contain one or more connection capabilities.
-If the URSP rule enforcement report does not include connection capabilities, based on local policies, the (H-)PCF for the UE may ignore the received report.
+- In this release of the specification, the received URSP rule enforcement information shall contain for each URSP rule enforcement report, the one or more Connection Capabilities contained in the traffic descriptor of the concerned URSP rule.
+If the URSP rule enforcement report does not include connection capabilities, based on local policies, the (H-)PCF for the UE may ignore the received URSP rule enforcement report.